 Blencathra walk via Sharp Edge Pictures The Lake District Mountains UK Best View

 Looking down towards one of my favourite ridges in England – Sharp Edge, en-route to the summit of Blencathra.
-If you have a head for heights – you need to have a go at Sharp Edge!
-Read on to learn more
+If you have a head for heights – you need to have a go at walking along Sharp Edge.
+Read on to learn more about this epic Lake District walking route….

 TIME: 3 hours